Why I dance…

 to feel a sense of unity with the music

-to overcome my own suffering
+to address suffering

 to stay connected to a vital heritage of dancers that have come before me